mehtadone/CryptoGramBot/README.md

 * Poloniex balance info
 * Show deposits and withdrawals to show accurate profit and loss.
 * Profit calculations are wrong on a sell if we don't have the data in the database
+* Add one of those buttons on telegram so it shows you the commands.

 **Support**
 * Send me a [telegram](https://t.me/mehtadone)